Overkill (band): Return to popularity (2009–2017)

 On August 31, 2013, Overkill entered Gear Recording to begin recording their seventeenth studio album.
 The album was going to be released on March 7, 2014.
 On January 14, however, it was announced that the album was postponed to July.
 On March 15, it was revealed that the new album would be titled White Devil Armory.
 After some delays, White Devil Armory was released on July 22, 2014.
 The album was their most successful, peaking at No. 31 on the Billboard 200, Overkill's highest chart position yet.

-Overkill played a special show on April 16, 2016 in Oberhausen, where they played the Feel the Fire and Horrorscope albums in their entirety.
+Overkill played a special show on April 16, 2016, in Oberhausen, where they played the Feel the Fire and Horrorscope albums in their entirety.
 The show was professionally filmed and recorded for the DVD Live in Overhausen, released on May 18, 2018.

 Overkill released a box set, Historikill: 1995–2007, on October 16, 2015.
 To support the box set, Overkill embarked on a North American tour with Symphony X in September–October 2015, and a UK tour in April 2016.
 In a September 2015 interview, Ellsworth revealed that Overkill had begun writing their eighteenth studio album, and by March 2016, they had "fully demoed" eleven songs for it.
 Ellsworth said in a March 2016 interview that Overkill would begin recording the album in early May for an October release.
+The band toured North America in early 2017.
 On April 16, 2017, the band announced that drummer Ron Lipnicki would miss the European tour due to a family emergency, and he would be replaced by Eddy Garcia, which was later confirmed to be a "personal issue" from Lipnicki.
 On August 13, 2016, The Grinding Wheel was announced as the name of the album, and Ellsworth said the band was "looking for a first-week-of-November release"; however, the album's release date was pushed back to February 10, 2017.
 The Grinding Wheel was another successful album for Overkill.
 It reached number 69 on the Billboard 200, the band's second-highest chart position behind White Devil Armory.
 To support the album, Overkill toured North America with Nile, and supported former Sepultura members Max and Igor Cavalera in Europe on their Return to Roots tour.
 They also headlined the 2017 edition of the Metal Alliance Tour, supported by Crowbar, Havok, Black Fast and Invidia.